eldertek/tagmap/docs/product_requirement_docs.md

 - Drawing tools for creating polygons with automatic area calculation
 - Line drawing with altimetric profile generation
 - Side panel dialog box interface for note management
+- Display enterprise name on each note for Administrators only

 ### Media Management
 - In-app photo capture capability